hanriffin/cs50/README.md

 This page has a basic description of what the webpage does and a button which redirects the user's to a page where they are prompted for their Spotify login details.

-### Authentication & Logging in (**)
+### Authentication, Scopes & Logging in (**)
-When the user clicks on the login button, the application makes a request to the authorization server and the authorization server displays a dialog asking the user to grant permissions to the application.
-Once the user accepts the permissions, the authorization server redirects the user back to the application using a URL which contains an authorization code.
-The application requests an access token using the authorization code.
-With the access token, the application is able to make API calls which can pull all the necessary information.

-### Scopes
 File: handler.js

-After providing login information to your Spotify account, a list of information or scopes will be shown.
+When the user clicks on the login button, the user will be prompted to login to their Spotify account.
+After providing login information to your Spotify account, the application makes a request to the authorization server and the authorization server displays a dialog asking the user to grant permissions to the application.
+A list of information or scopes will be shown.
 Scopes allow the application access to specific information and to specific functionalities such as modifying your playlist or getting your saved songs.
 Scopes also allow the application to take actions on Spotify on the user's behalf.
 This provides transparency to the user on what the application can do and which specific information the application can access.

+Once the user accepts the permissions, the authorization server redirects the user back to the application using a URL which contains an authorization code.
+The application requests an access token using the authorization code.
+With the access token, the application is able to make API calls which can pull all the necessary information.

-Upon accepting, the app will only then be able to work.
-Here are the list of permissions (Scopes) that are used and what information it gives access to and what it can do
+Here are the list of permissions (scopes) that are used and what information it gives access to and what it can do

 1. 'streaming': Play content and control playback on your other devices.
 2. 'user-read-private': Access your subscription details.